Stride-Labs/mainnet/incentivized-testnet/README.md

 Use your best judgement to determine what constitutes proof you've completed the task (links to transactions/accounts and writeups are best; screenshots are acceptable but not ideal, other forms of evidence are unlikely to earn you rewards).

 ### Questions?
-Questions about incentivized testnet are ONLY allowed in the #incentive-tasks channel. **If you ask questions in other channels, you risk losing your incentives.**
+Questions about incentivized testnet are ONLY allowed in the **#testnet-tasks** channel. **If you ask questions in other channels, you risk losing your incentives.**

 ## 🗡️ Adversarial Tasks